-- 98. At all times relevant, TAXOTERE® was in a defective condition and unsafe, and Defendants knew or had reason to know that TAXOTERE® was defective and unsafe, especially when used in the form and manner as provided by Defendants. - 99.
-Defendants knew, or should have known, that at all times relevant, TAXOTERE® was in a defective condition and was and is inherently dangerous and unsafe. - 100.
-At the time of Plaintiff's use of TAXOTERE®, the TAXOTERE® was being used for the purposes and in a manner normally intended, namely for the treatment of breast cancer. - 101.
-Defendants with this knowledge voluntarily designed TAXOTERE® in a dangerous condition for use by the public, and in particular, Plaintiff. - 102.
-Defendants had a duty to create a product that was not unreasonably dangerous for its normal, intended use. - 103.
-In creating TAXOTERE®, Defendants created a product that was and is unreasonably dangerous for its normal, intended use, and a safer alternative design existed. - 104.
-The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was manufactured defectively and was unreasonably dangerous to its intended users. - 105.
-The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants reached the intended users in the same defective and unreasonably dangerous condition in which Defendants' TAXOTERE® was manufactured. - 106.
-Defendants designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed a defective product that created an unreasonable risk to the health of consumers and to Plaintiff in particular; and Defendants are therefore strictly liable for the injuries sustained by Plaintiff.
+- 101. At the time of Plaintiff's use of TAXOTERE®, the TAXOTERE® was being used for the purposes and in a manner normally intended, namely for the treatment of breast cancer. - 102.
+Defendants with this knowledge voluntarily designed TAXOTERE® in a dangerous condition for use by the public, and in particular, Plaintiff. - 103.
+Defendants had a duty to create a product that was not unreasonably dangerous for its normal, intended use. - In creating TAXOTERE®, Defendants created a product that was and is unreasonably dangerous for its normal, intended use, and a safer alternative design existed. - 105.
+The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was manufactured defectively and was unreasonably dangerous to its intended users. - 106.
+The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants reached the intended users in the same defective and unreasonably dangerous condition in which Defendants' TAXOTERE® was manufactured. - 107.
+Defendants designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed a defective product that created an unreasonable risk to the health of consumers and to Plaintiff in particular; and Defendants are therefore strictly liable for the injuries sustained by Plaintiff. - 108.
+Plaintiff and Plaintiff's physicians could not, by the exercise of reasonable care, have discovered TAXOTERE®'s defects mentioned herein and perceived its danger. - 109.
+The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was defective due to inadequate warnings or instructions, as Defendants knew or should have known that the product created a risk of serious and dangerous side effects including disfigurement from permanent alopecia as well as other severe and personal injuries that are permanent and lasting in nature, and Defendants failed to adequately warn of these risks.

-- 107. Plaintiff and Plaintiff's physicians could not, by the exercise of reasonable care, have discovered TAXOTERE®'s defects mentioned herein and perceived its danger. - 108.
-The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was defective due to inadequate warnings or instructions, as Defendants knew or should have known that the product created a risk of serious and dangerous side effects including disfigurement from permanent alopecia as well as other severe and personal injuries that are permanent and lasting in nature, and Defendants failed to adequately warn of these risks. - 109.
-The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was defective due to inadequate warnings and/or inadequate testing. - 110.
-The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was defective due to inadequate post-marketing surveillance and/or warnings because, after Defendants knew or should have known of the risks of serious side effects, including disfigurement from permanent alopecia, as well as other severe and permanent health consequences from TAXOTERE®, they failed to provide adequate warnings to users or consumers of the product, and they continued to improperly advertise, market, and/or promote TAXOTERE®. - 111.
-By reason of the foregoing, Defendants are strictly liable to Plaintiff for the manufacturing, marketing, promoting, distribution, and selling of TAXOTERE®, a defective product. - 112.
-Defendants' defective design, manufacturing defect, and inadequate warnings of TAXOTERE® were acts that amount to willful, wanton, and/or reckless conduct by Defendants.

-- 113. The defects in Defendants' drug TAXOTERE® were a producing cause and a substantial factor in causing Plaintiff's injuries. - 114.
+- 110. The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was defective due to inadequate warnings and/or inadequate testing. - 111.
+The TAXOTERE® designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed by Defendants was defective due to inadequate post-marketing surveillance and/or warnings because, after Defendants knew or should have known of the risks of serious side effects, including disfigurement from permanent alopecia, as well as other severe and permanent health consequences from TAXOTERE®, they failed to provide adequate warnings to users or consumers of the product, and they continued to improperly advertise, market, and/or promote TAXOTERE®. - 112.
+By reason of the foregoing, Defendants are strictly liable to Plaintiff for the manufacturing, marketing, promoting, distribution, and selling of TAXOTERE®, a defective product. - 113.
+Defendants' defective design, manufacturing defect, and inadequate warnings of TAXOTERE® were acts that amount to willful, wanton, and/or reckless conduct by Defendants. - 114.
+The defects in Defendants' drug TAXOTERE® were a producing cause and a substantial factor in causing Plaintiff's injuries. - 115.
 As a result of the foregoing acts and omissions, Defendants caused Plaintiff to suffer serious and dangerous side effects, severe and personal injuries that are permanent and lasting in nature, and economic and non-economic damages, harms, and losses, including but not limited to: past and future medical expenses; past and future loss of earnings; past and future loss and impairment of earning capacity; permanent disfigurement including permanent alopecia; mental anguish; severe and debilitating emotional distress; increased risk of future harm; past, present, and future physical and mental pain, suffering, and discomfort; and past, present, and future loss and impairment of the quality and enjoyment of life.